AnOrmaluser12/BST-Tool/README.md

 **<!>Warnning<!> <!>Warnning<!> <!>Warnning<!> <!>Warnning<!>**

-This Script Have A Safe Settings And Critical Settings That May Damage Your Device If You Don't Know What Are You Doing
+This Script Have Few Safe Settings And Critical Settings That May Damage Your Device If You Don't Know What Are You Doing

 You Have Been Warned!!